Tuesday Sector Leaders: Utilities, Healthcare

-In afternoon trading on Tuesday, Utilities stocks are the best performing sector, up 0.9%.
-Within that group, American Water Works Co, Inc. (Symbol: AWK) and NextEra Energy Inc (Symbol: NEE) are two of the day's stand-outs, showing a gain of 1.9% and 1.8%, respectively.
-Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 1.1% on the day, and up 5.35% year-to-date.
-American Water Works Co, Inc., meanwhile, is up 1.42% year-to-date, and NextEra Energy Inc is up 2.89% year-to-date.
-Combined, AWK and NEE make up approximately 19.7% of the underlying holdings of XLU.
+Looking at the sectors faring best as of midday Tuesday, shares of Utilities companies are outperforming other sectors, up 1.4%.
+Within that group, WEC Energy Group Inc (Symbol: WEC) and Ameren Corp (Symbol: AEE) are two of the day's stand-outs, showing a gain of 2.4% and 2.4%, respectively.
+Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 1.4% on the day, and up 8.86% year-to-date.
+WEC Energy Group Inc, meanwhile, is up 8.51% year-to-date, and Ameren Corp is up 10.65% year-to-date.
+Combined, WEC and AEE make up approximately 5.6% of the underlying holdings of XLU.

-The next best performing sector is the Healthcare sector, higher by 0.2%.
-Among large Healthcare stocks, Danaher Corp (Symbol: DHR) and Intuitive Surgical Inc (Symbol: ISRG) are the most notable, showing a gain of 3.4% and 1.8%, respectively.
-One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is up 0.2% in midday trading, and up 4.67% on a year-to-date basis.
-Danaher Corp, meanwhile, is up 9.38% year-to-date, and Intuitive Surgical Inc, is down 3.07% year-to-date.
-Combined, DHR and ISRG make up approximately 5.5% of the underlying holdings of XLV.
+The next best performing sector is the Healthcare sector, higher by 0.1%.
+Among large Healthcare stocks, Johnson & Johnson (Symbol: JNJ) and Edwards Lifesciences Corp (Symbol: EW) are the most notable, showing a gain of 2.6% and 2.3%, respectively.
+One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is up 0.5% in midday trading, and up 8.04% on a year-to-date basis.
+Johnson & Johnson, meanwhile, is up 6.75% year-to-date, and Edwards Lifesciences Corp, is down 0.68% year-to-date.
+Combined, JNJ and EW make up approximately 11.0% of the underlying holdings of XLV.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: